Planning the Home Education Year: Part 2 – Finding Your Child’s Preferred “Intelligence” and Learning Style

 I cannot speak of his intrapersonal “intelligence” because I am not sure what he understands about himself just yet.
 However, he has strong connections with everyone he encounters, which leads me to think that he likely has high interpersonal ‘intelligence.”

-I’ve narrowed it down to two preferred “intelligences”: musical-rhythmic and interpersonal.
+I’ve narrowed it down to two preferred “intelligences” or strong talents: musical-rhythmic and interpersonal.

 Does that mean that I never focus on the other areas?
 No. This gives me a solid place to start.
-This tells me that to help my son learn new concepts; I could begin where/in ways that he is most proficient and slowly develop the other areas of his life.
-I primarily teach with these preferences in mind, but I also create learning activities that reinforce other areas because he deserves the exposure to further develop the parts of himself he chooses.
+This tells me that to help my son learn new concepts, I could begin where/in ways that he is most proficient and slowly develop the other areas of his life.
+I primarily lead with these preferences in mind, but I also create learning activities that reinforce other areas because he deserves the exposure to further develop the parts of himself he chooses.

 What about learning style?